 UDN meetings are hosted using Zoom.
-The link to enter the meetings can be found on the UDN Investigator Resource Page.
+The links to enter the meetings and to minutes/recordings of previous meetings can be found on the UDN Investigator Resource Page.
 This page is linked in the footer of the public UDN website.
 Please contact the DMCC (UDN_Convener@hms.harvard.edu) to request the password.